appsignal/appsignal-docs/source/support/known-issues/bugsnag-compatibility.html.md

 ## Affected components

-- AppSignal for Ruby, in combination with Bugsnag 6.12.0 and later
+- AppSignal for Ruby, all versions, in combination with:
+  - http_logger gem 0.6.0 and later
+  - Bugsnag gem 6.12.0 and later
+  - Datadog gem

 ## Description